findonflow/find/README.md

  - refactor tests
  - create job to listed to events for JanitorTasks and run janitor on tags affected
- - make lease for 1-2 chars cost 500 a year
+ - should registering 1-2 chars really be allowed by admin?

 ## Testing
  `gotestsum -f testname --watch`